BradleyCodeU/bradleycodeu.github.io/_aicc/u02classification/u02shoppingListV1/instructions.md

     }

     function removeListItem(someText){
-      // use indexOf to find the index location of someText
+      // use indexOf to find the index location of someText in the array
       // TODO
       myArray.splice(indexToRemove, 1);
       localStorage.savedList = myArray;